ChaoticByte/propagate/README.md

 See [SPEC.md](./SPEC.md) for the specification.

+# Python Implementation

-> [!IMPORTANT]
+> [!NOTE]
-> The specification and implementation are not always updated at the same time and may therefore be out of sync.
+> This implementation is not in sync with the current specification

 ## Requirements